Varshx183/Portfolio/README.md

 # 🏴‍☠️ Grand Line Portfolio

-A modern, fully responsive personal portfolio for **Gangam Varshith Reddy**, a cybersecurity professional.
+A modern, fully responsive personal portfolio.
 It pairs a clean, professional layout with a light One Piece / pirate-map identity (treasure gold on a night-sea navy, a hidden Jolly Roger watermark, a spinning compass, and a bobbing anchor).